What are shingles?

 - General achiness, fatigue, headache, and upset stomach

-A shingles outbreak typically lasts about seven to ten days then blisters start to scab over.
-It may take another two to four weeks for the skin to clear completely — at this point, the person is no longer actively contagious.
+A shingles outbreak typically lasts about seven to ten days and then blisters begin to scab over.
+It may take an additional two to four weeks for the skin to clear completely — at this point, the person is usually no longer actively contagious.
 It’s worth noting that symptoms and the degree to which they’re experienced may vary between individuals.
-For example, some folks with shingles might experience pain without the rash, or vice versa.
-Left untreated, however, shingles can lead to severe complications, including serious nerve damage and pain that can last for months to years, as well as vision loss, neurological problems, and additional skin infections.
-Thus, if there’s a suspicion that shingles may be the culprit for a given set of symptoms, getting it checked out is wise.
-With this in mind, it has been noted that getting medical attention is especially critical for those people over the age of 70 concerned that they may have shingles or those who have characteristic symptoms that appear to be affecting the eye or areas of the face near the eye.
+For example, some folks with shingles might experience pain without the rash or vice versa.
+If left untreated, however, shingles can lead to severe complications, including postherpetic neuralgia (PHN), a long-term nerve pain can last for months to years, as well as vision loss, hearing problems, and additional skin infections.
+Thus, if there’s a suspicion that shingles may be the culprit for a given set of symptoms, getting it checked out is wise, especially for those over the age of 60 and anyone experiencing symptoms that are affecting the eyes.
 Confirmation of a shingles diagnosis is only possible by assessing a person’s symptoms and ordering laboratory testing.
-Treatment started as soon as possible is recommended for best results and may include pain relievers (analgesics) and medicated creams to reduce the pain or itching.
-A prescription for an antiviral drug that can shorten the duration and severity of the outbreak and also reduce the risk of complications.
+Starting treatment as soon as possible is recommended for best results and may include pain relievers (analgesics) or medicated creams to reduce the pain or itching.
+Additionally, treatment may also include a prescription for an antiviral drug that can shorten the duration and severity of the outbreak, as well as mitigate potential complications.

-Although shingles is less contagious than chickenpox, there are steps individuals can take towards prevention.
-There have been reports of airborne transmission — so it’s highly recommended that those with an active outbreak also avoid direct contact with newborn babies, pregnant women, and anyone with a weakened immune system.
-Frequent hand-washing, covering a shingles rash, and avoiding the urge to scratch are ways to prevent spreading the virus to others during an active outbreak.
-At-home remedies that might help with discomfort include wet compresses, calamine lotion, and oatmeal baths, pain relievers and fever reducers (though avoiding aspirin is a critical recommendation for young children, as it can lead to Reye’s syndrome).
+While shingles is less contagious than chickenpox, there are steps individuals can take towards prevention.
+Frequent handwashing, covering a shingles rash, and avoiding the urge to scratch are ways to prevent spreading the virus to others during an active outbreak.
+At-home remedies that might help with discomfort include wet compresses, calamine lotion, and oatmeal baths.
+In addition, pain relievers, either over-the-counter or prescription, can also help relieve some of the pain caused by shingles (though avoiding aspirin is a critical recommendation for young children, as it can lead to Reye’s syndrome).
+Furthermore, there have been reports of airborne transmission — so it’s highly recommended that those with an active outbreak also avoid direct contact with newborn babies, pregnant people, and anyone with a weakened immune system.

 Fortunately, there are also effective preventative strategies for avoiding a shingles infection all together.
-First, there’s the chickenpox vaccine, which most children receive as part of routine pediatric immunization in the United States.
-For individuals age 50 and over, the Food and Drug Administration (FDA) has also approved the use of the shingles vaccine.
-While neither of these vaccines guarantees immunity, they can both help to reduce the onset, duration, and severity of outbreaks if they do occur.
+First, there’s the chickenpox vaccine, which most children receive as part of routine pediatric immunization in the US.
+Additionally, for individuals who are 50 years and older, the US Food and Drug Administration (FDA) has approved the use of a shingles vaccine.
+While this vaccine does not guarantee immunity, it can help to reduce the onset, duration, and severity of outbreaks if they do occur.